lenjoseph/star_wars_comparisons/README.md

 # running the app
 1. Ensure Node and NPM are installed
 2. Clone this repo
-3. run 'npm i' to download node module depenedencies
+3. run 'npm i' inside the root directory of this project to download node module depenedencies
-4. run 'npm start' to run the server on localhost:8080
+4. run 'npm start' inside the root directory of this project to run the server on localhost:8080

 # notable areas for improvement
 1. There is some duplicate code that needs to be extracted into helper functions